 Related to the previous point.
-If you met me somewhere and I work there and encouraged you to apply, you should mention that in your cover letter.
-Even if I dropped the link in a Slack or other community that we are involved in you can say “Per the job ad shared by Camille in the Smash The State Slack” or whatever in your cover letter.
+If you met me and I encouraged you to apply to my place of employment, you should mention that in your cover letter.
+Even if I dropped the link in a Slack or other community that we are mutually involved in, you can say “Per the job ad shared by Camille in the Smash The State Slack” or whatever in your cover letter.

 Use your in!

 3) Not writing a good resume or sending an overly long resume.